Correlation between multiple scattering angle and ionization energy loss for fast electrons: Hard scattering region. Large ,

-In the limit $\lambda\to\infty$, typical $u$ in the Fourier integral tend to zero.
-That does not allow expanding the exponent in powers of $u$ yet, because of its non-analyticity at $u=0$.
-But since the difference $\Omega_{in}(y/4Z,u)-\Omega_{in}(y/4Z,0)$ in this limit is ``almost uniformly" small (see Fig. \ref{fig:Sigmain}),\footnote{Strictly speaking, derivative

-diverges at small and at large $Y$, but only logarithmically.
-This can be easily compensated by a sufficient smallness of $u$.} the exponential may be expanded in this difference.
-Thereafter, double partial integration over $u$ with the aid of identity (\ref{d2s=exp}) yields
+In the limit $\lambda\to\infty$, typical $u$ in the Fourier integral (\ref{f=intdy-intds}) tend to zero.
+That does not allow expanding the exponential $e^{\Omega_{in}}$ in powers of $u$ yet, because of its essential nonanalyticity at $u=0$.
+But since the difference $\Omega_{in}(y/4Z,u)-\Omega_{in}(y/4Z,0)$ in this limit is ``almost uniformly" small (see Fig. \ref{fig:Sigmain}), the exponential may be expanded in the latter difference.
+The nontrivial $u$-integral then greatly simplifies by double partial integration over $u$ with the aid of identity (\ref{d2s=exp}):

-The latter $u$-integral is a well-known representation for zero-order Bessel function \cite{Abr-Steg}:
+The integral in the last line is recognized to be a zero-order Bessel function \cite{Abr-Steg}: